 Bank of Canada rate over the past 6 decades.
 This is the interest rate BoC charges to commercial banks when they borrow money from BoC.
 This rate is currently 25 basis points higher than the BoC target overnight rate.
 The BoC target overnight rate is the rate that the BoC wants commercial banks to charge each other for overnight lending.

 Bank of Canada’s main tool for implementing monetary policy and achieving its inflation target is BoC target overnight rate.
 Bank of Canada is currently using a floor system in which the target rate is the same rate that BoC pays to commercial banks' deposits.
 While the market price of government bonds determines the funding cost for term loans, the BoC overnight target determines the funding cost for day-to-day interest rates.
 As a result, the short end of the yield curve is set by the BoC.
-BoC also has the ability to affect medium and long-term rates by trading financial instruments (mostly bonds).
-BoC extraordinary power in affecting the bond market is because of its unlimited liquidity.
+BoC can affect medium and long-term rates by trading financial instruments (mostly bonds).
+BoC's extraordinary power in affecting the bond market is because of its unlimited liquidity.
+The expectation for interest rates in the coming years is reported on WOWA’s interest rate forecast page.

 2-5 Prime Interest Rates